 An added bonus: scalability and cost savings from public cloud providers are benefits that hosts can pass on to the end customer, resulting in a much improved value proposition that makes growing a cloud-first hosting service all the more compelling.

 Those looking to create a managed hosting business need to take several key factors into consideration.
 Most importantly, they must ensure the needs of their clients are met.
 Many end-users of managed hosting providers are building on Wordpress, as the most dominant content management system (CMS) available today.
 A typical end-user may be a small web agency with a team of a few developers all of whom know Wordpress inside and out.
 Key for that agency is (1) building on a platform that works, (2) building on budget, and (3) building on time for their clients.
-Managed hosting providers can meet these needs by building on top of reliable public clouds such as DigitalOcean.
+Managed hosting providers can meet these needs by building on top of reliable public clouds such as DigitalOcean or Cloudways.

 Agencies, to take a typical managed cloud hosting customer, need a managed cloud host that is competitive in all the ways you might expect: performance, ability to scale, uptime, and support.
 Managed cloud hosts’ clients are bound to have requirements around performance and expectations of the volume of traffic.
 By building for the cloud in a way that works reliably at scale, the host can confidently offer service-level agreements that reflect that critical capability.

 Second, and critically important to end-users is building on budget.
 For managed cloud hosts themselves, understanding the costs of hosting on some hyperscale clouds can be complex and the pricing model inscrutable.
 Similarly, for clients, pricing is a key requirement and where inscrutable, can pose a major problem.